duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 you want breakpoint)
   * to show some value in log you can add Conditional breakport with `console.log(varname);`
+* thre dots -> Coverage can give how much of css or js is used on the page
 * on elements panel
   * `h` to hide element (`visibility: hidden`)